 Men's Black Suit - Differences in British Cut and American Cut

 To know the difference one need to examine the cut of a mens black suit.
-In the British American tradition, there are only two silhouettes that have historically been cut into mens black suit patterns.
+In the British American tradition, there are only two silhouettes that have historically been cut into black red suit patterns.

 Mens Black Suit: The American Cut